2026 Statistics PhD Survey

 | Yes | 77% | 46% | 45% |

 What explains this?
-Coupled with the higher likelihood of a job switch, folks in Tech seem to believe that the job title is functionally useful, for instance in standing out to recruiters, and finding a new job:
+Coupled with the higher likelihood of a job switch, tech respondents seem to believe that the job title is functionally useful, for instance in finding a new job:

 Prestige points seem to count, at least for getting your foot in the door.

-While tech workers note the utility of the title, they also indicate that they 'wish it didn't matter'
+While industry respondents note the utility of the title, they also indicate that they 'wish it didn't matter':

 Resume first impressions matter a lot when trying to stand out among thousands of applicants.
 I do think that the work content is the most important, but title unfortunately matters.